• Skip to primary navigation

 Formulas with Calculations:

-The delay time T is determined mainly by the capacitor C2 and resistor R2.
+Delay time T is mainly from C2 and R2.

 where,